pkdevboxy/features/jvm/dependencies/dependency-report/for-jvm-binary/README.md

-# Dependency report for binary
+# Dependency report for JVM binary

 ## Summary

-As a build user, I can request a report of all dependencies for a particular binary in my project by executing the associated `report<<binary>>Dependencies` binary task.
+As a build user, I can request a report of all dependencies for a particular JVM binary in my project by executing the associated `report<<binary>>Dependencies` binary task.

 ## Test cases